Loren Cass: Cast

 It stars Kayla Tabish, Travis Maynard, Lewis Brogan, mixed martial artist/UFC veteran Din Thomas and Jacob Reynolds with narration by Keith Morris (of the band The Circle Jerks) and Blag Dahlia (of the band The Dwarves).
 The film also includes a live performance by New York punk band Leftöver Crack, which was the first show that included drummer Brandon Kolling in the lineup.
 Kolling died shortly after shooting wrapped.

 In February 2006, independent film-making consultant Robert Hawk joined the film's crew to oversee its release effort.
 Bob Hawk is best known for discovering Kevin Smith's 1994 comedy Clerks.

 Public reception

 In 2006 and 2007 the film was screened at Dennis Hopper's CineVegas Film Festival and was selected as one of only 2 non-studio American independent films to screen at the 60th anniversary of the Locarno International Film Festival where it was called "the discovery of the festival" by ARTE Television.
-Screenings were held at the Helsinki International Film Festival, the Viennale, the Ljubljana International Film Festival, the Gijon International Film Festival, and the Starz Denver International Film Festival.
+Screenings were held at the Helsinki International Film Festival, the Viennale, the Ljubljana International Film Festival, the Gijón International Film Festival, and the Starz Denver International Film Festival.

 The film was nominated for an IFP Gotham Award for "Best Film Not Playing in a Theater Near You" and won the One+One Music Award for use of music in a feature film at Janine Bazin's EntreVues Film Festival.